diku-dk/futhark/docs/usage.rst

     used.
 This option may also enable more conservative (and slower) execution, such as frequently synchronising to check for errors.

+  ``--cache-file=FILE``

+    Create (if necessary) and use data in the provided cache file to speed up subsequent launches of the same program.
+The cache file is automatically updated by the running program as necessary.
+It is safe to delete at any time, and will be recreated as necessary.

 Non-Server Executable Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^